dmon82/survival/README.md

 # Survival mod for Wurm Unlimited

 * You can freeze to death
-* Winter, night, strong winds, rain & swimming make you colder
+* Things that keep you warm: Summer, daytime, fires (fireplace/campfire/forge/etc.), being indoors, wearing warm clothing, eating hot food and drinking tea
-* Summer, daytime, fire, warm clothes & being indoors can keep you warm
+* Things that make you cold: Winter, night, strong winds, rain, swimming, high altitudes and standing on snow tiles

 ## Usage